manwar/python-guide/introduction-to-python.md

     print(results)                            # prints {2: 4, 1: 1}

-This can be improved.
+This can be improved a bit.
 How?

     import threading
     import time